Platform-OS/platformos-documentation/pages/reference/custom_attributes/custom-addresses.md

 permalink: /reference/custom-attributes/custom-addresses
 ---

-Custom addresses are used to add one or many addresses to edited profile.
+Custom addresses are used to add one or many addresses to Profile, Order, Customization or Transactable.

 ## Fields